-The Applicant's Common Name in the CSR must match the Fully Qualified Domain Name(s) of one or more host domain name(s) owned or controlled by the Subject.
+The Applicant's Common Name taken from the CSR must match the Fully Qualified Domain Name(s) of one or more host domain name(s) owned or controlled by the Subject.
+Otherwise, DigiCert Registration Personnel may change the data received to ensure that the common name in the issued certificate will match the confirmed domain name of the server.
 Such server may be owned and operated by the Subject or another entity (e.g., a hosting service).
 Wildcard certificates are not allowed for EV Certificates.